DancesWithDingo/ViewModelToolkit/README.md

 ### `ViewModelBase<T>` class

 The abstract base class `ViewModelBase<T>` provides support for strongly-typed ViewModels.
-The `Source` property holds the value passed to the ViewModel in the `Initialize(T)` method. `Source` is intended to describe the data at the time of initialization, and as such should remain static throughout the ViewModel lifecycle.
+The `Source` property holds the model value passed to the ViewModel in the `Initialize(T)` method. `Source` is intended to describe the data at the time of initialization, and as such should remain static throughout the ViewModel lifecycle.

-An `Update()` virtual function should be overriden to return a typed object representing the current state of the ViewModel notification properties.
+The `Update` virtual function should be overriden to return a typed object representing the current state of the ViewModel notification properties.

 An optional `Validate()` virtual function can be overriden to provide validation logic for the ViewModel.

 Here's an example of a strongly typed ViewModel of type `int`.